matthewlkramer/Wildflower-TLs-and-Schools/replit.md

 - July 04, 2025.
 Updated guide assignments table name from "Guide assignments" to "Guides Assignments" to match actual Airtable table name
 - July 04, 2025.
 Fixed comprehensive schema and TypeScript errors by adding all missing properties to School and Educator interfaces, including SSJ data fields, systems fields, and additional contact information
 - July 04, 2025.
 Corrected checkbox field types from string to boolean for currentPhysicalAddress and currentMailingAddress properties
+- July 04, 2025.
+Migrated from "Teacher" to "Educator" terminology throughout the application for consistency with Wildflower Schools naming conventions, including component names, API endpoints, and form schemas while maintaining backward compatibility
 ```

 ## User Preferences